spectrocloud/librarium/docs/docs-content/clusters/cluster-management/palette-lock-cluster.md

 ## Pause Platform Updates

-Palette supports the **Pause Platform Updates** feature to exclude a cluster or a group of clusters from getting upgraded when Palette is upgraded.
-The use cases of this feature are:
+Palette supports the **Pause Platform Updates** feature to exclude a cluster or a group of clusters from having their Palette agent upgraded when Palette is upgraded.

-- Pause Updates for Single Cluster
-- Pause Updates for all the Clusters within the Project Scope
-- Pause Updates for all Clusters within the Tenant Scope

 :::info